MG1 Guidelines for miners: mining approval processes in South Australia (PDF 1.3 MB)

 The document provides an overview of LFA and step-by-step guide in how to conduct an LFA.

-These guidelines have been prepared by DSD to provide guidance to explorers when conducting mineral exploration within South Australia, and to assist in the preparation of a program for environment protection and rehabilitation (PEPR) for submission and approval under the Mining Act and regulations.
+These guidelines have been prepared by the Department for Energy and Mining to provide guidance to explorers when conducting mineral exploration within South Australia, and to assist in the preparation of a program for environment protection and rehabilitation (PEPR) for submission and approval under the Mining Act and regulations.

 This guideline is exclusively for extractive minerals and has been prepared by the department to assist small-scale quarry applicants in preparation of a mining proposal (MP) required under section 35 the Mining Act 1971 that must accompany an application for an extractive minerals lease (EML) and program for environment protection and rehabilitation (PEPR) required under section 70B of the Mining Act for authorising operations on EMLs.